---

 | Core Tactics | Keyword targeting, backlinks, technical performance | Entity clarity, structured answers, citation-ready formatting |

-**Yes, a GEO program operates on a parallel layer and does not replace or conflict with existing SEO work.** Traditional rankings, backlinks, and meta tags remain untouched during the GEO process.
-In fact, strong SEO performance actively supports GEO because AI models utilize search rankings as one of many authority signals during the information retrieval process.
+**Yes, a GEO program operates on a parallel layer and does not replace or conflict with existing SEO work, including rankings, backlinks, and meta tags.** Strong SEO performance supports GEO because AI models use search rankings as one of many authority signals during the retrieval process.
+This structure ensures that traditional SEO efforts remain untouched while the GEO layer enhances visibility within generative engines.

 **Ready to close the gap between monitoring and execution?**